Battle of Mysunde (1864): Conclusion

 The Danish army lost 9 officers and 132 enlisted men dead or wounded in the battle while the Prussians lost 12 officers and 187 enlisted men.
 The majority of the Prussian losses were in the Fusilier Battalion of the 15th Regiment (60 men) and the 2nd Battalion of the 60th Regiment (40 men).
 A truce was arranged to bury the dead and recover the wounded.
 The truce allowed the Prussians to extricate a company of around a 100 men who had advanced too far and who were now precariously pinned down too close to the Danish positions.
 Their escape due to the truce angered the Danish soldiers, although it also amused them to see the Prussians "...running away as fast as they could".

 The Prussian army had been repulsed, but the Prince Carl Friedrich attempted to turn the defeat into a positive by emphasizing the difficulty of the terrain and praising the gallantry of his men.
 The battle was important because it was the first test of the new Prussian army after the reforms of Albrecht Graf von Roon, Edwin von Manteuffel and Helmuth von Moltke.
 Although defeated, the Prussian infantry and artillery were considered to have performed well during the fighting.

-For the Danes, the successful defense of the position prevented the encirclement and entrapment of the Danish army at Danevirke.
-The victory boosted the morale of both the troops and the general public, but unfortunately it also strengthened the perception of Danevirke as an impenetrable defense line.
-Consequently, the victory here increased the outrage felt by the general public when only four days later General de Meza ordered the Danish army to retreat from Danevirke.
+For the Danes, the successful defense of the position prevented the encirclement and entrapment of the Danish army at the Danevirke.
+The victory boosted the morale of both the troops and the general public, but unfortunately it also strengthened the perception of the Danevirke as an impenetrable defense line.
+Consequently, the victory here increased the outrage felt by the general public when only four days later General de Meza ordered the Danish army to retreat from the Danevirke.
 General Gerlach who held command of the 1st Division defending Mysunde reluctantly assumed overall command of the Danish army after the dismissal of De Meza.